intrastella/protein_ligand/README.md

 # Ligand - Protein
-A repo for experimenting on creating ligands w/ high binding affinity using ML.
+A repo for experimenting on creating ligands w/ high binding affinity to a target protein using ML.

 Architecture consits of GAN and Transformer model.
 Smiles data was used for ligands and sequencer for proteins.